unparalleled-js/docs-1/connectors/wrike/get-task-by-id-action.md

 ---
 title: Workato connectors - Wrike get task by id action
 date: 2019-06-14 18:00:00 Z
+search:
+    keywords: ['wrike', 'task', 'search','id']
 ---

 # Wrike - Get task by id action

-This action retrieves a single task that matches a search by folder ID.
+This action retrieves a single task that matches a search by task ID.
 Only results in your Wrike instance that matches the criteria will be returned.

 ![Get task by ID action](/assets/images/connectors/Wrike/get-task-by-id-action.png) *Get task by ID action*